shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

   > [!NOTE]
   >  When selecting No Audit, this may result in the creative serving less frequently, as publishers might choose to block it.

-For a full description of the Xandr auditing process and the content standards for creatives running on the Xandr platform, see [Auditing Creatives](auditing-creatives.md) and [Creative Standards](creative-standards.md).
-Regardless of your audit selection, the Xandr Sherlock technology checks all creatives for overt malvertising threats and suspicious behavior.
+For a full description of the Microsoft Advertising auditing process and the content standards for creatives running on the Microsoft Advertising platform, see [Auditing Creatives](auditing-creatives.md) and [Creative Standards](creative-standards.md).
+Regardless of your audit selection, the Microsoft Advertising Sherlock technology checks all creatives for overt malvertising threats and suspicious behavior.

 **Bulk Submissions**

 Bulk submissions are audited as efficiently as possible without interfering with the auditing of regular submissions.
-Xandr can audit:
+Microsoft Advertising can audit:

 - a submission of 3K+ creatives in an hour
 - a submission of 5K+ in the span of 2 hours